How to Write Great Product Descriptions for your Online Store in 8 Steps

 The attention span of the average human being is down – way down.
 Research has concluded that most people read less than 20% of any given web page.
 If you give people any reason to read less, they will.

 - Make the Subheading Slightly Larger than the Body Text

 - Use an Easily Readable, Common Font for the Body Text

 - Use Bold and Colored Text Carefully to Draw Attention to Important Points

 Bullet points are also an incredibly effective way to grab one’s attention.
 However, do not forget to use plenty of white space in your product pages as well.
 Give the eye a rest so that it can take in the next point.

-You may think you’re doing yourself a favor by including how “high quality” your product is, but they read as empty words to the average buyer.
+You may think you’re doing yourself a favor by including how “high quality” your product is, but unquantifiable statements read as empty words to the average buyer.
 After all, how often does a vendor not describe their own products as being superb and high quality?
-Your product descriptions should be the final pull that reels your prospects in – they shouldn’t just exist just for the sake of it.
-Be as specific as possible!
+Your product descriptions should be the final pull that reels your prospects in – be as specific as possible!
 Describe your product in detail and how it would specifically benefit the customer.

-The most important ingredient for your product descriptions:
+8. The most important ingredient for your product descriptions

 The market is always changing, and your product descriptions must change as well.
 The most important ingredient for a great product description is adaptability.